Chapter 1. Installing RHEL for real time

 After installing the real-time kernel, ensure the following:

-• To achieve optimal low-latency determinism, perform RHEL for Real Time specific system tuning by using the provided tuned profiles, either as the final tuning or as the canvas for the specific tuning required for your system.
+• To achieve optimal low-latency determinism, perform RHEL for Real Time specific system tuning by using the provided tuned profiles.
+Use these profiles as the final tuning or as the baseline for your specific tuning requirements.

 • Review the module compatibility information for the real-time kernel and the standard kernel.